jon-jacky/Piety/scripts/demo.md

 demo.py
 =======

-**[demo.py](demo.py)** demonstrates many features of the Piety system, including concurrent tasks, job control, editors, a windowing system, and an enhanced shell.
+**[demo.py](demo.py)** demonstrates several features of the Piety system, including concurrent tasks, a display editor, a windowing system, and an enhanced shell.

-**demo.py** uses the Piety scheduler to run the four jobs created by *[session.py](session.py)*, concurrently with two timestamp tasks.
+**demo.py** uses the Piety scheduler to run the [edsel](../editors/edsel) display editor as a task, concurrently with two timestamp tasks.
 Each timestamp task updates an editor buffer.
 You can see these buffers update in their windows as you edit in another window or on the command line.

 Here is a sample session that demonstrates this.
-Here *>>* is Piety's Python prompt (with two brackets, to distinguish it from the standard Python prompt with three brackets *>>>*).
+Here *>>* is Piety's Python prompt (with two brackets, to distinguish it from the standard Python prompt with three brackets *>>>*) and *:* is the editor command prompt.

-Here *:* is the editor command prompt, you type the commands that follow.
-First, start the script and run the [edsel](../editors/edsel.md) display editor.
-The *edsel* screen with one window appears:
+First, start the script:

-    ... $ python3 -im demo
+    $ python3 -im demo

-    .   ts1                   0  Text     (no file)
-    .   ts2                   0  Text     (no file)
-    . * main                  1  Text     (no file)
-    >> edsel.main(c=12)
-    ... edsel screen with 12-line scrolling region appears ...
+The *edsel* screen with one window appears, showing the *main* buffer containing the line *This is the main buffer*.
+At the bottom of the screen is a two-line scrolling command entry region, where you type commands at the *:* prompt.

-Next, type commands at the *edsel* command prompt to create two new windows that show timestamps updating, then traverse to the original *main* window and edit.
+Type commands at the *edsel* command prompt to create two new windows that show timestamps updating, then traverse to the original *main* window and edit.
 The *o2* command splits the window, *b ts1* makes *ts1* the current buffer (and displays it in the focus window),